Tag: Nicholas Soames

 The below Parliamentary question was asked by Nicholas Soames on 2015-11-09.

-To ask the Secretary of State for Work and Pensions, how much was spent from the public purse on the payment of social security benefits to non-UK citizens in each non-European Economic Area country for each year from 1997-98 to 2014-15.
+To ask the Secretary of State for Work and Pensions, how much was spent from the public purse on the payment of the state pension to non-UK citizens in each non-European Economic Area country in each year from 1997-98 to 2014-15.

 • Nicholas Soames – 2015 Parliamentary Question to the Department for Environment, Food and Rural Affairs